hshin-git/GyroM5/README-en.md

 ### Realtime
-GyroM5 is approximatly realtime control system, and its control frequency (cycle) is 50Hz (20ms).
+GyroM5 is approximately realtime control system, and its control frequency (cycle) is 50Hz (20ms).

-- GyroM5 inputs CH1 in every cycle, and outputs CH1 within 20ms, but inputs CH3 at 500ms intervals.
+- GyroM5 inputs CH1 in every 20ms cycle, and outputs CH1 within 20ms, but inputs CH3 at 500ms intervals.
-- Since function pluseIn(...) blocks to read PWM, reading both CH1 and CH3 takes over 20ms.
+- Since function pluseIn(...) blocks to read PWM, sequential reading both CH1 and CH3 takes over 20ms.

 ## Testing